RyanJarv/msh/README.md

 ## Things To Know

 * Currently it is not safe to run any code, especially untrusted code with msh.
-* It shouldn't be used currently for anything other then a PoC.
+* It shouldn't be used currently for anything other than a PoC.
 * At the moment the current working directory is always shared with the container.

 #### Features